kisstp2006/LuminaEngine/README.md

 # 6. Build and run the Editor
 # Set Editor as startup project → Build → Run
+# **IMPORRTANT** Build the editor in both release, and debug.

+# 7. Open the Sandbox project to play around
+or..
+# 8. Open Tools/ProjectConfigurator.py to create a new project.

+Happy coding!
 ```

 ### First Time Setup